treylorswift/InfluencerToolkit/README.md

     filter:
     {
-        tags:Array<string> - only contacts followers whose Twitter bio contains words that match any of the tags specified }
+        tags:Array<string> - will only send to a follower if their Twitter bio contains at least 1 word that matches at least 1 of the specified tags.
+Matching is not case-sensitive.
+    }

     sort:string - "influence" orders recipients by their follower count, "recent" orders them by how recently they followed you.
                   If not specified, default is "influence".

     dryRun:boolean - set to true to prevent messages from being sent or logged, useful during testing

+    scheduling:string - "burst" will send without delay as many msgs as possible (sending all 1000 msgs allowed per day at once) "spread" will spread sends out over a 24 hour period (one message every 1 minute and 26 seconds, approximately) default is "burst"
 }

 Examples: